joshithajoshi/ApexCoders/README.md

 2. Logout
 3. Create Course
 4. Existing Courses
+5. Delete Course

 A teacher can create a course, delete a course and view the existing courses by clicking on them.
 While creating a course, the teacher should add atleast one student to the course and keeping that in mind, entering the remaining fields will successfully create a course and the teacher would be redirected to the teacherhomepage.
 On clicking the Existing coursepage, the teacher will be redirected to the Coursepage for the teacher.
+A teacher can delete courses by just clicking the delete link below the respective course where is redirects to the confirmation page.
+Which when is approved or agreed to delete the course will then delete the course and redirects to the teacherhome page.
 ![teacherhome](https://user-images.githubusercontent.com/111419098/204011456-4345966c-34ed-4807-bc36-a8ceef3c47c9.jpg)

 ![createcourse](https://user-images.githubusercontent.com/111419098/204011963-a7b95249-8c8a-4ac1-a7ca-581f5464ee6a.jpg)